helium/ecc_compact/README.md

 Overview
 --------

-This library is a utility module to help with point-compression of NIST P-256 elliptic curve public keys.
+This library is a utility module to help with point-compression techniques for NIST P-256 and SEC-2 K-256 elliptic curve public keys.
 Refer to the documentation (built using `make doc`) for more information.

 Building
 --------